Bennie Briscoe: Amateur career

 Briscoe had a standout career as an amateur, compiling a record of 70–3.

 He won the Middle Atlantic AAU title three times, the last in 1962 at Convention Hall in Philadelphia.

 Though he did not make it to win the United States National Boxing Championships in Pocatello, April 7, 1961, and in Cincinnati, March 31, 1962, losing to H.C.
 Massey and to Wade Smith respectively.

 He turned pro shortly thereafter, being coached by Quinzel McCall.

-Despite going pro, Briscoe knew that the life of a boxer could be financially unstable and risky—and wanted to retain his union pension plan—so he continued his work on the trash route until 1973.
+Despite going pro, Briscoe knew that the life of a boxer could be financially unstable and risky—and wanted to retain his union pension plan—so he continued his work on the trash route his entire career.

 Professional career

 Bennie was known for his toughness, strong punch and body punching.
 He fought future middleweight champion Monzon to a draw in Buenos Aires on May 6, 1967, but dropped a 15-round decision to the champion in a 1972 title match.

-By the end of 1972, having 56 professional fights under his belt, Briscoe has been floored only three times in his career, twice in the same fight in the 1st round, which he ended with a knockout victory in the 2nd round.
-Among his first-round victories was also a one-punch-knockout, a further proof of his outstanding punching power.
+By the end of 1972, having 56 professional fights under his belt, Briscoe has been floored only three times in his career, twice in the same fight in the 1st round against Rafael Gutierrez, which he ended with a knockout victory in the 2nd round.
+Among his first-round victories was also a one-punch-knockout over former No. 1 welterweight contender Charlie Scott, a further proof of his outstanding punching power.

 Briscoe was outpointed by former welterweight and middleweight king Emile Griffith in their first match, but fought Griffith to a draw in a rematch.
 He was outpointed by future middleweight champions Marvin Hagler and Vito Antuofermo on the downside of his career.

-Bennie also fought Rodrigo Valdez three times.
+Bennie also fought Rodrigo Valdes three times.
 He was outpointed twice, but Valdez scored a rare KO over Briscoe in an elimination match to determine the WBC middleweight champion on May 25, 1974 - it was the only time in 96 fights that Briscoe was ever stopped.
 The WBC had decided to "strip" Monzon of its version of the middleweight crown, although the rest of the world continued to recognize Monzon as champion.

 In March 1981, neurosurgeon Dr. Fred Sonstein sought to use CAT scans in an attempt to track the degeneration of boxers' cognitive functions after seeing the decline of Briscoe's speech abilities.

 Briscoe was one of the most feared middleweights of his era.
 In 2003, he was named in The Ring's list of 100 greatest punchers of all time.
 His final record was 66-24-5 with 53 knockouts and one no contest.

 Briscoe fought with the Star of David on his boxing trunks in tribute to his managers, first Jimmy Iselin, whose father Phil owned the New York Jets, and Arnold M. Weiss.